Don’t we all wish there were more than 24 hours in a day?

 If you’re not sure where to start with automation, take a second to review your tasks for the week and pay special attention to any quick micro-tasks you need to do.

-Next, categorize these tasks into communication, scheduling, project management, and organization.
+Next, categorize these tasks into communication, scheduling, project management and organization categories.

 From there, you can start researching which software (or free!) tools can help you streamline your day.